-I knew my son was a smart kid but he wasn’t “that” kid.
+I knew my son was a smart kid, but he wasn’t that kid.
 In retrospect, and after reading too many books on the subject, I now see it.
 I now realize a gifted child is more than their academic performance.
-My son started showing “symptoms” before kindergarten.
+My son started showing symptoms before kindergarten.
 Things came to a head in first grade.
-I didn’t know how to help him or who talk to.
-Who wants to hear about “problems” that arise from you child being “too smart”.
-Once I started opening up and talking to people in the community I heard a repeating story in discovering a gifted child.
+I did not know how to help him or who to talk to.
+Who wants to hear about problems that arise from your child being too smart?
+Once I started opening up and talking to people in the community, I heard a repeating story of discovering a gifted child.
 For some, like myself, this is a trying time.
-Some parents relish the thought their child is special and extremely smart.
-It’s almost as they wear it as a badge of honor in good parenting.
+Some parents relish the thought their child is special and smart.
+It is almost as if they wear it as a badge of honor in good parenting.
 I didn’t feel that way.
 I felt panic.
-How was I to help my child who was unhappy and struggling.
+How was I to help my child, who was unhappy and struggling?
 I looked at the school for help.
 They were indifferent.
-I then looked into a county funded program that sounded promising.
-On the surface it sounded perfect but as many state/county/federal funded programs the people running the program hands are tied by red tape, empty promises, and overcrowding.
-Then my younger son started showing “symptoms” similar to my older son.
-He was too young to be accepted into the county program and the current school wasn’t cutting it and by previous experience they didn’t seem to care to come up with a solution.
-This time around I started looking into homeschooling.
+I then looked into a county-funded program that sounded promising.
+On the surface, it sounded perfect, but as with many state/county/federally funded programs, the people running the program hands are tied by red tape, empty promises, and overcrowding.
+Then, my younger son started showing symptoms similar to my older son.
+He was too young to be accepted into the county program, and the current school wasn’t cutting it, and by previous experience, they didn’t seem to care to come up with a solution.
+This time around, I started looking into homeschooling.
 The thought of this responsibility scared me.
 I started talking to his current teacher about options.
 She was very patient in listening to me vent my frustrations about the situation.
-In the end the solution was to work together to open a school.
+Ultimately, the solution was to work together to open a school.

-We based the school off her knowledge of education and what I felt my children needed in a school.
+We based the school on her knowledge of education and what I felt my children needed in a school.
 It has been a rewarding undertaking.
-My children are receiving a wonderful education.
+My children are receiving an outstanding education.
 They are happy and engaged at school.

 Education/Certification: NV Cert., M.A.
 Ed.

 After obtaining my Bachelor’s degree in Business Administration, I pursued my Master’s degree in Elementary Education.
 While working on my degree, I spent seven months teaching English in China to 7th and 8th grade students.
-Not only did this experience shape me as an educator, but also as an individual.
-Upon my return to the United States, I completed my student teaching in Kindergarten and immediately transitioned into a full time teaching position.
+Not only did this experience shaped me as an educator but also as an individual.
+Upon my return to the United States, I completed my student teaching in Kindergarten and immediately transitioned into a full-time teaching position.
 Upon completion of my Master’s degree, I worked at a private school as a teacher for three years before joining the Triad team.